ColtonMcEwen/datagen/README.md

 ```
 cp -r ds1 ds1_original
 ```

+*Note: This script will go in a specific order from the `python3` file we are about to run.
+It will have a `root` file containing `100 links` at the end of the file.
+Then, the next `10 files` will contain `10 links` each.
+Then, the next `100 files` will contain `10 links` each.
+So on an so forth.*

 #### Arguments
 + First, use the file `ds1filepathlist.txt` containing the list of file paths.